axibase/atsd/finance/trades-export.md

 # Export Trades

-## Description

-Retrieves trades for the instrument in CSV format.
+The endpoint retrieves trades for the instrument in CSV format.

 ## Request